Photo to Listing in 7 Seconds: Unit Economics and Emotional Design in Mobile AI

 Content hallucination (wrong brand, false claims) High: damages seller credibility High: user catches before posting Prompt constraints + preview-before-copy UX

-Price misjudgment Medium: item doesn’t sell or undersells High: seller adjusts Price suggestion only, not auto-post
+Price misjudgment Medium: item undersells or sits High: seller adjusts Price suggestion only, no auto-post

-Inference cost drift High: unit economics break Medium: requires prompt redesign Cost per listing tracking + prompt token budget
+Inference cost drift High: unit economics break Medium: requires prompt redesign Per-listing cost tracking + token budget

-SnapSell’s architecture is designed around three failure scenarios: API timeout, low-confidence outputs, and inappropriate content detection.
+The architecture is designed around three failure scenarios: API timeout, low-confidence output, and inappropriate content.

 User uploads photo